Chase Freedom® vs. Citi® Double Cash Card: Which is best for you?

 The case for the Chase Freedom

-While its earning structure is more complicated, there is no doubt Chase Freedom’s outsized rewards of 5% on specific categories will appeal to many shoppers.
-In the past, these categories have included gas, groceries, tolls, drugstores, department stores and home improvement, just to name a few.
+While its earning structure is more complicated, there is no doubt Chase Freedom’s outsized rewards of 5% cash back on up to $1,500 in combined bonus category purchases each quarter (activation required), plus 1% cash back on everything else will appeal to many shoppers.
+In the past, these categories have included gas stations, grocery stores, tolls, drugstores, department stores and home improvement stores, just to name a few.
 The trick to get more from your card is to keep a close eye on the rewards calendar and activate bonus categories, so Chase Freedom is better suited to those willing to do a bit of work.

-One of best things about Chase Freedom is that its cash-back rewards are tracked as Chase Ultimate Rewards points, so $1 in cash back is the same as 100 points.
-The Chase Ultimate Rewards program is highly flexible, and there are a variety of redemption options — including travel rewards.
+The Chase Freedom card is really best when paired with other Chase cards in the Chase Ultimate Rewards program.
+The program is highly flexible, and there are a variety of redemption options — including travel rewards.
 You can even combine points across eligible accounts to give you more redemption power.

-The $200 sign-up bonus is generous, and the 15-month 0% introductory APR can save you a lot of interest if you’re planning on a big purchase or have an existing balance to transfer.
+The $150 sign-up bonus is generous, and the 15-month 0% introductory APR can save you a lot of interest if you’re planning on a big purchase or have an existing balance to transfer.
+After that, there is a variable APR of 16.49%-25.24%.
 With additional features like extended warranty and purchase protection, this card can deliver a lot of value for $0 annual fee.

 The case for the Citi Double Cash Card